 The name for Easter differs from language to language.
 Many of the European languages use a derivative of the Hebrew word for Passover ‘Pesach’.
 Except for English and German words which come from very different roots.

 The dates for Easter vary between the Western Christian Churches and the Orthodox Churches.
-It is also a moveable feast, meaning it is not fixed in relation to the civil calendar.
+It is also a movable feast, meaning it is not fixed in relation to the civil calendar.
 The date is determined by the first Sunday after the full moon (the Paschal Full Moon) following the northern hemisphere’s vernal equinox.
 This usually places it in the month between March 22 and April 25.
 Also, the various Orthodox churches use the Julian calendar (lunar) and so the Orthodox Easter can differentiate quite significantly from the Western date.
-Download a factsheet on Easter dates to print.
+Download a fact sheet on Easter dates to print.

 A part of the Easter season that is often forgotten, is the period known as Lent or Great Lent.
 Lent is a significant part of the Paschal season, and is 40 days long and ends with the Holy Week.
 How this is celebrated is determined by the religion of the individual.
 Fasting can be an important part of the celebration.